ABOVE: Rev. Walter Stitt, Secretary/Treasurer of the 3rd Armored Division

 Association (WWII), closes the final national reunion on Sept.

-closing included Walt's favorite poem "Nothing Gold Can Stay"
+closing included his favorite poem "Nothing Gold Can Stay"

 by Robert Frost and a heart-felt rendition of "May the Good

 Lord Bless and Keep You."
 Video by Vic Damon

 and Lale Ruth of the fascinating details

 of 3rd Armored Div.
 WWII veterans returning to their old European

 battlegrounds in 1992 & 1994.
 Full of great text and photos!